Hazard Analysis and Critical Control Points

-This training helps fisherman, importers, processors, regulatory personnel and others identify and evaluate the critical points during handling and production of seafood and seafood products in order to set up control measures – or HACCP plans – that help ensure safe seafood.
+This training helps fishermen, importers, processors, regulatory personnel and others identify and evaluate the critical points during handling and production of seafood and seafood products in order to set up control measures – or HACCP plans – that help ensure safe seafood.

 During this Seafood HACCP course, you will learn about rules and regulations for seafood that will help you develop a HACCP plan for your ship or factory.
-You will then qualify to receive HACCP Certification provided by the Association of Food and Drug Officials (AFDO).

 The Seafood HACCP course is designed to educate individuals in HACCP systems development, implementation, and management.
 The course is ideal for ship factory HACCP team members, plant management teams, corporate executives, and anyone whose job function will impact the facility HACCP plan.